rodrigogdea/akka-scheduler/README.md

 # Akka-scheduler

-A simple scheduler bases on Akka.
+A simple scheduler based on Akka.

 # Using scheduler